Skip to main content

 • Pinned products stay visible.
 Regardless of the search term, all pinned items remain in the grid so you never lose sight of your merchandising anchors.

 • Drag-and-drop is disabled.
-Reordering is temporarily turned off while a filter is active to prevent accidental position changes on a partial list.
+Reordering is temporarily disabled while a filter is active to prevent accidental position changes on a partial list.
 Clear the search to resume dragging.

 • Shift-click selection respects the filter.
 When you shift-click to select a range of products, only the visible (filtered) items are included in the range.

-Click the clear button or use the Escape key to reset the filter and return to the full product list.
+Click the clear button or press the Escape key in the search field to reset the filter and return to the full product list.

 When to use filtering